chaosbot/Chaos/CONTRIBUTING.md

 crosses a threshold, your changes will be merged in.
 If your changes are not merged in, take the time to consider the feedback you received, and create a new PR with changes you believe people will be willing to vote for.

+# Code of Conduct

+Though this project is autonomously controlled, it is governed by the Contributor Covenant version 1.4 (http://contributor-covenant.org/version/1/4/code_of_conduct.md).
+All contributors and participants agree to abide by its terms.